shimu0215/shimu0215.github.io/life.md

 Whisky & Gin!!

-Likes reading literature and philosophy, a follower of Kant.
+Likes reading history, literature and philosophy, a follower of Kant.

+And my mbti is ENTP.

 #### Games